shikaan/x86-64-asm-intro/docs/01-hello-world.md

 ## Conclusion

 We have an hello world.
-Joy! 🛡️
+You're happy!

 In this first article we learned some basic assembly concepts, we cut our teeth on its syntax, and we even wrote some working software.